 Jay Bentley opened a restaurant there in 1873.
 He lasted about a year before H.H.
 Harmon moved his furniture shop into the space.
-Harmon moved to the 400 block in 1881 and was replaced briefly by Silas Eggleston and then Chittenden & Morse.
+When Harmon moved to the 400 block in 1881, he was replaced in the brick block briefly by Silas Eggleston and then Chittenden & Morse.

-Princeton Republic, April 3, 1884 – “Chittenden & Morse have opened a flour and feed store in Demell’s block.
+Princeton Republic, April 3, 1884 – “Chittenden & Morse have opened a flour and feed store in Demell’s block (east).
 It is hinted they will keep Minneapolis flour.”

 Princeton Republic, May 28, 1885 – “The line of telephone was completed between this village and Dartford last Saturday evening.
 The telephone office is at Chittenden & Morse’s office, Demell’s block.
 We can now ‘hullo’ to the rest of mankind and put on telephone airs with the best of them.”

 The block was already showing signs of aging in summer 1877 when a new tin roof was installed, but the west room seemed always in need of repair.
 David and John Demell announced in 1882 that they were looking to sell and go west.